bassixt/Branch_prediction_whats_left/README.md

 ------
 # Data gathering <a name="Phase_4_data_gathering"></a>
-In order to gather data different Benchmark applications were run over the emulated Busybox system.
+In order to gather data different Benchmark applications were run on Qemu.
 To run programs over the emulated system, a connection between the host OS and the emulated one is needed to exchange the executable files because, obviously, they are not already embedded in Busybox.

 ## How to set the connection up <a name="How_to_set_the_connection_up"></a>